≡ Menu

 Unfortunately you don’t get money back from the government when you lose money.

-However you can offset capital losses against your capital gains to reduce the total gain you pay tax on.
+However you can offset your capital losses against your gains to reduce your total taxable gain.
 You can also defuse unsheltered gains using your annual CGT allowance.

 How UK capital gains tax works